Robin-Ghotra/boxsim.lua/README.md

 # x
 boxsim

---// will not work unless loadstring; also not obfuscated
+--// will not work unless loadstring; also not obfuscated ahaha